A method for empirically assessing small area estimators via bootstrap-weighted k-Nearest-Neighbor artificial populations, with applications to forest inventory: Results

 \section{Results}

-We now turn to discussing the results of generating our artificial population and the comparison of SAEs in estimation of average basal area per unit area in Sections~\ref{sec:Diagnostics} and \ref{sec:CaseStudies}, respectively.
+We now turn to discussing the results of generating our artificial population and the comparison of small area estimators in estimation of average basal area per acre in Sections~\ref{sec:Diagnostics} and \ref{sec:CaseStudies}, respectively.
 We discuss the results and diagnostics of the artificial population generation in order to properly evaluate that our artificial population is well-suited for evaluating estimators.